Mount Allison University prides itself on the quality and personal nature of its Convocation.

 If you are an October graduate, you should wear your hood throughout the day’s ceremonies.
 Similarly, if you are receiving a certificate, wear your hood as you cross the stage a second time.

 In the event of inclement weather, the procession will be formed in the basement of Convocation Hall.
-Notices to this effect will be posted at the Athletic Centre.
+Notices to this effect will be posted at the PCCA.